SinjeK/foundify/README.md

 		- [ressources/v90XML:](https://github.com/SinjeK/foundify/tree/master/src/gn/ressources/v90XML) *the actual GermaNet data*
 	- [json:](https://github.com/SinjeK/foundify/tree/master/src/json) *This folder contains a library for parsing JSON files*

-	- `GermaNetSemRelApi9.1.jar`: *This jar contains the GermaNet API as well as the semantic relatedness API*
+	- `GermaNetSemRelApi9.1.jar`: *This jar contains the GermaNet API as well as the semantic relatedness API* (currently not used)

 	- `IBM-WatsonApi3.5.3.jar`: *This jar contains the IBM Cloud API used to access the Watson Natural Language Classifier*